thofisch/doc-api/api_notes.md

 Be liberal in what you accept, be conservative in what you send

-# General Guidelines
+## General Guidelines

-## Must: Follow API First Principle
+### MUST: Follow API First Principle

 As mentioned in the introduction, API First is one of our engineering and architecture principles.
 In a nutshell API First requires two aspects:

 - define APIs outside the code first using a standard specification language get early review feedback from peers and client developers
 - By defining APIs outside the code, we want to facilitate early review feedback and also a development discipline that focus service interface design on...
   - profound understanding of the domain and required functionality
   - generalized business entities / resources, i.e. avoidance of use case specific APIs
   - clear separation of WHAT vs. HOW concerns, i.e. abstraction from implementation aspects — APIs should be stable even if we replace complete service implementation including its underlying technology stack
   - Moreover, API definitions with standardized specification format also facilitate...
 - single source of truth for the API specification; it is a crucial part of a contract between service provider and client users
 - infrastructure tooling for API discovery, API GUIs, API documents, automated quality checks